NowTHINK!AboutIt

 It’s only natural to ask why all the differences, but it’s not a question you can easily ask.
 The frequency with which churches observe the ordinance and who they allow to participate, are not topics for discussion.
 Churches generally have very fixed ideas.

 A part of the problem has to do with interpretation, which is usually based on things like the meanings of words and context, but there are a few additional issues we never mention.
 They’re not what you think but they need to be factored into the equation.
-I’ve listed four that are rarely if ever considered.
+I’ve listed five that are rarely if ever considered.

 Ulterior Motives